nubbsterr/nubbsterr/README.md

 My workflow/setup consists of:
 - My desktop PC which I use for **VMs, gaming, and recording videos**.
 I dual boot w/ Arch + KDE and Windows 11.
     - Arch is for notetaking and occasional reverse engineering whilst Windows is for gaming.
-- My Thinkpad which is currently running Void Linux w/ i3.
+- My Thinkpad which is currently running Arch Linux w/ Hyprland!
 Dotfiles can be found [**here.**](https://github.com/nubbsterr/nubbsterr/tree/main/dotfiles)

 My current activities are:
 * Grinding **HTB** Academy/Labs a bunch